Showing 1 - 1 OF 1

 No matter where you are, job hunting is hard work and usually a full-time job in itself.
 The high cost of living in Hawaii, as well as company downsizing, has created a great demand for jobs.
 Consequently, the job market is very competitive.
 The state's current unemployment rate is available at the State of Hawaii Department of Labor and Industrial Relations website.

 Positions in the service industry are usually available to support travel and tourism, and this Hawaii's largest industry.
-Typically salary rates are approximately 20% less than the average position in the continental U.S. Some salary examples are: secretary/administrative assistant, $28,382 to $36,359 per year; retail, $7.25 to $10.75 per hour and certified nursing assistant, $9.75 to $15 per hour.
+Typically salary rates are approximately 20% less than the average position in the continental U.S. The Hawaii minimum wage is $12 per hour.

 Nonappropriated funds positions are available on Schofield Barracks and Fort Shafter.
 In addition, the Marine Corps Base at Kaneohe Bay and Joint Base Pearl Harbor Hickam also offer NAF positions.
 NAF positions are posted on the USAJOBS website.
 JBPHH positions and MCB Hawaii positions are also posted online.